 Mr Spicer told the Sunday Mirror:

 “I’ve spoken to soldiers deployed to Mali in the past year who were all prescribed Lariam without being offered an alternative.
-A close friend of mine advised me the female German medical officer insisted when he arrived in Mali that he and other Irish soldiers take Malarone instead.
+A close friend of mine advised me that the female German medical officer insisted that he and other Irish soldiers take Malarone instead when he arrived in Mali.
 This was because she was unhappy with the armed soldiers [the Irish] being in the same camp as her German troops while taking Lariam, as she was afraid they would become violent.”

-Forty-seven cases concerning the State’s use of Lariam are currently before the courts, with at least 30 more pending.
-A test case was settled by the State last year on confidential terms without admission of liability.
+Forty-seven cases concerning the State’s use of Lariam (Mefloquine) are currently before the courts, with at least 30 more pending.
+Last year, the State settled a test case on confidential terms without admission of liability.
 The final bill could run to tens of millions of euros.

 A soldier turned lawyer is suing the Irish Army.

-The European Medicines Agency warned in 2014 of the “predominance of neuropsychiatric adverse reactions” to the drug, and Public Health England stated that Lariam “may increase risk of psychosis and anxiety reactions.”.
-Lariam was withdrawn from the Irish market in July 2016, however it remains available in up to 16 European countries.
+Dr. Remington Nevin, a former US Army Major, stated that the “acute effects” of Lariam use can last up to ten years after the European Medicines Agency warned in 2014 of the “predominance of neuropsychiatric adverse reactions” to the drug.
+Public Health England stated that Lariam “may increase risk of psychosis and anxiety reactions.”.
+Lariam was withdrawn from the Irish market in July 2016.
+However, it remains available in up to 16 European countries.

 In a statement, Roche, the manufacturers of Lariam, said: